Questions & Answers

 Of course, several wines can be registered by one producer.

-For five wines we grant a discount of 5% (on the total price); for 6 wines and more we grant a discount of 10% (on the total price).
+We grant a discount of 5% (on the total price) for five wines; 10% (on the total price) for 10 wines or more.

 However, the registration of a wine must be done individually.